Bonnie Pink: Thinking Out Loud

 Bonnie Pink's album Thinking Out Loud was released on 25 July 2007, her first album to be sold in both CD and CD+DVD formats.
 The first press of both editions came with an access ticket containing the AD/Password to reserve tickets for her tour, "Bonnie Pink Tour 2007 'Thinking Out Loud' Final at Nippon Budokan" on a special designated website.
 The CD pre-orders made the album number 1 on the Amazon.com Japan Top Sellers.
 The album debuted at number 4 on the Oricon Daily Charts and number 5 on the weekly charts selling approximately 53,605 copies.
 As of 5 September 2007, her album had sold approximately 90,000 copies.
 Bonnie Pink was on her "Thinking Out Loud Tour" from late 2007 to early 2008.

 I and Ai

 In April 2008, Bonnie Pink made a guest performances for Domoto Tsuyoshi's solo project 244 Endli-x album I and Ai.
 She was featured on the last track, "Say Anything", which she wrote the lyrics to with Domoto.

-Ring a Bell
+"Ring a Bell"

-The English version of Bonnie Pink's single "Ring a Bell" is only available through digital download.
-"Ring a Bell" was used as the theme song for the American release of the Xbox 360 game Tales of Vesperia.
+The English version of Bonnie Pink's single "Ring a Bell" was used as the theme song for the American release of the Xbox 360 game Tales of Vesperia.
 The single was released in Japan and America on iTunes to celebrate Bonnie Pink's 35th birthday.
 Its Japanese counterpart, "Kane o Narashite", was released on 6 August 2008.
 Bonnie Pink's thirtieth single, "Joy / Happy Ending", was released on 8 April 2009.
 One, her 10th studio album, followed on 13 May 2009.